-Performance assessment is the ATOS function that helps ensure operational safety.
-During your demonstration events, inspectors use the Element Performance Inspection (EPI) data collection tool to collect information that will be used by the Certification Project Manager (CPM) to affirm that your process design is being followed and that it produces the intended results.
+Performance assessment is the SAS function that helps ensure operational safety.
+During your demonstration events, inspectors use the Element Performance Assessments (EPA) data collection tool to collect information that will be used by the Certification Project Manager (CPM) to affirm that your process design is being followed and that it produces the intended results.

 During the Performance Assessment phase, you must: